aidadatahub/aidadatahub.github.io/api/index.md

 ---
 title: "API"
-description: "Programmatic access to information on datasets shared on the AIDA data hub."
+description: "Programmatic access to information on datasets shared on the <a href'/'>AIDA Data Hub</a>."
 ---
-Application Programming Interfaces (API) provide an easy way for computer programs to interact.
-These APIs make it easier for programmers to access information about the datasets that are shared on the AIDA data hub.
+Application Programming Interfaces (API) provide standardized ways for computer programs to interact.
+We use APIs to make it easier for programmers to access information about the datasets that are shared on the AIDA data hub.

 ### v1.0